jtouzi/aws_global_accelerator/lab-2-traffic-distribution/README.md

 # Checkpoint

-You now have an operational workshop environment to work with.
-[Proceed to Lab 3](../lab-3-fine-grained-control)
+Now that we have seen how AWS Global Accelerator inteligently distributes traffic from users to endpoint groups, let's see how to send more or less traffic to an endpoint group or to a specific endpoint in an endpoint group.
+When you're ready [proceed to Lab 3](../lab-3-fine-grained-control)!

 ## Participation